chcosta/buildtools/Documentation/VSTSBuildManagement.md

 #### Summary

-I would like to create a stand-alone package in BuildTools named Microsoft.DotNet.Builds.VSTSBuildsApi that would allow us to group build definitions together and, given a checked in build definition, it would create or update the grouped VSTS build definition and return that build definition's id for use in a build orchestration tool.
+We will create a stand-alone package in BuildTools named Microsoft.DotNet.Builds.VSTSBuildsApi that would allow us to group build definitions together and, given a checked in build definition, it would create or update the grouped VSTS build definition and return that build definition's id for use in a build orchestration tool.

 #### <a id="CheckInDefinitionsProposal"></a>Checked-in Build Definitions